 Finally, one of my greatest hopes for our girls is that they never experience bullying.
 It’s something I’ve had to deal with many times in my life and I desperately want to avoid that for them.

 I’ve left friendship groups more than once for the sake of my mental health – and I’d do it again if necessary.
 Sometimes walking away from a friendship is the best thing for your emotional wellbeing, even if you have a very long history.

-I’m going to end with a couple of uplifting suggestions; why not read my post about:
+I’m going to end with a couple of uplifting suggestions; why not read my posts about personal-development:

 - Social isolation and mental health: How to Cope